thiagocapuano/waves-documentation/en/waves-full-node/private-waves-network.md

   rest-api
   {
+    # Enable/disable REST API
     enable = yes
+    # Network address to bind to
     bind-address = "0.0.0.0"
+    # Port to listen to REST API requests
     port = 6861
+    # Hash of API key string
     api-key-hash = "H6nsiifwYKYEx6YzYD7woP1XCn72RVvx6tC1zjjLXqsu"
   }

   miner
   {
+    # Enable block generation only in the last block is not older the given period of time
     interval-after-last-block-then-generation-is-allowed = 999d
+    # Required number of connections (both incoming and outgoing) to attempt block generation.
+Setting this value to 0
+    # enables "off-line generation".
     quorum = 0
   }
 }